 The second step you can take against investment fraud is understanding what the company or individual is promising you.
 What are their processes and procedures?
 How will your money be used, and where will it be going?
 How is the party making their own money, and what is generating your return?
 Are your interests in alignment with the company’s?
 David shares the devastating experiences that many endured with the Woodbridge Ponzi scheme—a fraud that ultimately fell apart but first tricked many investors into making investments that were difficult to withdraw.

 Understanding registration and proper disclosure

 Many investment frauds have been discovered with unregistered companies—such as with the Woodbridge scheme.
 David explains the difference between U.S. registered securities and registered investment companies.
-The latter issues and invests in securities through investments made of commingled money.
+The latter commingles client money to invest in securities such as stocks and bonds.
+An example of a registered investment company is an open-end mutual fund.
 A registered security—such as a common stock—would include the details surrounding the security—definitions, descriptions, and information regarding the company’s dealings and financial history.
 Not all securities have to be registered, but David encourages caution when considering an investment in an unregistered security.
 Listen to the entire episode for more detail on how to decipher when it is and isn’t safe to deal with unregistered securities.